tidika/Automated-Stock-Market-Prediction-System/README.md

 - **Monitoring Schedule**: Creating a monitoring schedule to regularly check for data drift and model quality.
 - **CloudWatch Alarms**: Setting up CloudWatch alarms to notify when data drift or model quality issues are detected.

 ## Pipeline Scheduling

 - **Training Pipeline Schedule**: It schedules the training pipeline using eventbridge.
 The scheduled pipeline run once every week.
 - **Inference Pipeline Schedule**: It schedules inference pipeline using eventbridge.
-The pipeline runs every weekday (Mon - Fri) and predicts whether the SP 500 will increase or decrease the next day.
+The pipeline runs every weekday (Mon - Fri) and predicts whether the SP500 will increase or decrease the next day.

 ## Images